Integrated Petrophysics for Carbonate and Fractured Reservoirs – A Roadmap

 Petrophysicists.
 Geologists, Operations Geologists, Structural Geologists, Geo-modellers, Reservoir Engineers, Well Test Engineers or Core Analysts who use or create petrophysical results for carbonate or “complex” reservoirs.
 Basic principles are reviewed; however a year’s experience in formation evaluation is desirable.
 Bring your laptop with MS Excel.

-This course presents the Complete Carbonate & Fracture Evaluation Recipe for carbonate reservoir characterization, from Quick Look log analysis to full Core-Log-Test integration.
+This course presents the Complete Carbonate & Fracture Evaluation Recipe for carbonate reservoir characterisation, from Quick Look log analysis to full Core-Log-Test integration.
 The course presents a systematic plan of action for the acquisition and integration of carbonate petrophysical data, highlighting the problems and explaining solutions.
-Data is placed in the data-flow diagram, from drilling and LWD to well tests and the latest hi-tech logs, to form a recipe which provides a definitive set of results and secure basis for decisions – a template for evaluating complex reservoirs.
+All data is ranked and located correctly in the workflow, from drilling and LWD to well tests and the latest hi-tech logs.
+This recipe provides a definitive set of results and secure basis for decisions for the management of any complex reservoir.
 The course explains how the physical characteristics of Carbonates – tight, fractured, vuggy or permeable – present log analysis Failure Points.
-How to Drill, Core, Log, Test and evaluate specifically to address these failure points is explained via a condensed learning session of interleaved theory, PetroDB-WEB IP demos, workshops and movies.
+How to Drill, Core, Log, Test and evaluate specifically to address these failure points is explained via a condensed learning session of interleaved theory, PetroDB-WEB demos, workshops and videos.
 Drilling data, core, SCAL, logs, LithoScanner, NMR, Dielectric, Sigma, Acoustic, Image-logs and MDTs are all briefly explained and fitted together to form the definitive solution for any given data set.
-The course’s powerful Excel Petrophysical Toolbox includes all Workshops, Sw cap.press:n calibration, a vuggy Carbonate QL LAS evaluator, 100+ Eqns, PetroDB-WEB extracts, QL Sigma, HPV Sensitivities and calculators for Fracture Probability and Fracture Ø & HPV.
+The course’s powerful Excel Petrophysical Toolbox includes all Workshops, a detailed Sw cap.press:n calibration, a vuggy Carbonate QL LAS evaluator, 100+ Eqns, PetroDB-WEB extracts, QL Sigma, HPV Sensitivities and calculators for Fracture Probability and Fracture Ø & HPV.

 This course provides a much needed systematic process for staff faced with the daunting prospect of managing Carbonate or other complex reservoirs.
 Non-petrophysicists will learn how to quickly review geo-model input using the author’s “Greenlists”.